cesarpomar/Perldoop2/README.md

 # What's Perldoop2 about? #

-**Perldoop2** is a total reimplementation of [Perldoop](https://github.com/citiususc/perldoop) which was designed to automatically translates Hadoop-ready Perl scripts into its Java counterparts, these could be directly executed on Hadoop while improving their performance.
-This new version is designed to be able to translate any Perl script within a bounded syntax and without any human intervention but retaining all the features of its first version.
-This tool takes as input a Perl script, which must comply with the normal syntax and tagging required by Perldoop, and generates an indented and normalized java code that can be read by a person and compiled with the java compiler.
+Perl is one of the most important programming languages in many research areas.
+However, the most relevant Big Data frameworks, Apache Hadoop, Apache Spark and Apache Storm, do not support natively this language.
+To take advantage of these Big Data engines Perl programmers should port their applications to Java or Scala, which requires a huge effort, or use utilities as Hadoop Streaming with the corresponding degradation in the performance.
+For this reason we introduce **Perldoop2**, a Big Data-oriented Perl-Java source-to-source compiler.
+The compiler is able to generate Java code from Perl applications for sequential execution, but also for running on clusters taking advantage of Hadoop, Spark and Storm engines.
+Perl programmers only need to tag the source code in order to use the compiler.

 # Release content #

-The latest version can be downloaded in release section.
+The latest version can be downloaded from the release section.
 The zip file contains:

-* *perldoop2.jar* The main file of *Perldoop2* tool.
+* *perldoop2.jar* -- The main file of *Perldoop2* tool.
-* *LICENSE* Project license.
+* *LICENSE* -- Project license.
-* *Perldoop2* Script for executing *Perldoop2* on Unix systems
+* *Perldoop2* -- Script for executing *Perldoop2* on Unix/Linux systems
-* *Perldoop2.bat* Script for executing *Perldoop2* on Windows
+* *Perldoop2.bat* -- Script for executing *Perldoop2* on Windows

 # How to use #

-To run Perldoop2 you need to run at least java 8.
+To run Perldoop2 you need at least java 8.

 The correct syntax to execute **Perldoop2** is: